RackHD/docs/docs/devguide/debugging_guide.rst

 ~~~~~~~~~~~~~~~~~~~~

 Footprint benchmark test collects system data when running poller (15min), node discovery and CentOS bootstrap test cases.
+It can also run independently from any test cases, allowing users to measure footprint about any operations they carry out.
 The data includes CPU, memory, disk and network consumption of every process in RackHD, as well as RabbitMQ and MongoDB processes.
 The result is presented as HTML files.
 For more details, please check the wiki page `proposal-footprint-benchmarks`_.